PowerDNS/pdns/Docker-README.md

 The auth image uses `tini` as init process to run auth via the startup.py wrapper.
 However, it also has `supervisord` available for special use cases.
 Example scenarios for using `supervisord` include:

 * Running multiple processes (ie: auth + ixfrdist) within the same container - Generally not advisable, but has benefits in some cases
-* Allowing restarts of processes within a container without having the entire container restart - Primarily has benefits in Kubernetes where you could have a process (ixfrdist for example) restart when a mounted configmap containing the process' configuration is observed to be modified.
+* Allowing restarts of processes within a container without having the entire container restart - Primarily has benefits in Kubernetes where you could have a process (ixfrdist for example) restart when a script/agent detects changes in a mounted configmap containing the process' configuration.

-To use `supervisord` as within Kubernetes, you can configure the container with the following:
+To use `supervisord` within Kubernetes, you can configure the container with the following:

 ```yaml
 command: ["supervisord"]